toddr/Crypt-OpenSSL-RSA/README.md

 # DESCRIPTION

-Crypt::OpenSSL::RSA provides the ability to RSA encrypt strings which are somewhat shorter than the block size of a key.
+`Crypt::OpenSSL::RSA` provides the ability to RSA encrypt strings which are somewhat shorter than the block size of a key.
 It also allows for decryption, signatures and signature verification.

-_NOTE_: Many of the methods in this package can croak, so use eval, or Error.pm's try/catch mechanism to capture errors.
+_NOTE_: Many of the methods in this package can croak, so use `eval`, or Error.pm's try/catch mechanism to capture errors.
 Also, while some methods from earlier versions of this package return true on success, this (never documented) behavior is no longer the case.